-During the festival, you’ll see a parade of carriages with women and men dressed in period clothing.
-You’ll hear flamenco and international music filling the air until late into the evening.
-Make sure to reserve your hotel ahead of time, though.
-This festival is one of the most popular things to do in Malaga in September.
-This year’s event will take place from August 28-September 2.
+During the festival, you’ll see a parade of carriages with women and men dressed in period clothing and hear flamenco and international music filling the air until late into the evening.
+Make sure to reserve your hotel ahead of time, though—this festival is one of the most popular things to do in Malaga in September.

-Every year, during the second weekend of September, the town of Mollina (about 60 km from Malaga capital) celebrates the wine harvest with a wine-themed fair.
-If you fancy yourself a wine connoisseur, this will certainly top your list of things to do in Malaga in September!
+Every year during the second weekend of September, the town of Mollina (about 60 kilometers from Malaga capital) celebrates the wine harvest with a wine-themed fair.
+If you fancy yourself a wine connoisseur, this will certainly top your list of things to do in Malaga in September.

 Events include wine tastings, a ride through the city on a unique “wine bike,” horse shows, and the opening of the fairgrounds.
 This, along with the local wines and regional gastronomy, makes for a great weekend escape!

-Guaro is a town about 44 km outside Malaga capital.
-On September 7 and 8, they’ll celebrate a festival that brings together the roots of Andalusian culture.
+Guaro is a town about 44 kilometers outside Malaga capital.
+In early September, they celebrate a festival that brings together the roots of Andalusian culture.
 The Luna Mora Festival aims to show the cross cultural influences from the three dominant religions that coexisted in the town years ago: Christian, Muslim and Sefardi.

 You can support local artists selling artisan crafts, enjoy diverse concerts, and take part in unique workshops and parades.
 And of course, you can devour all the local food and drink your heart desires!
 This is a great option for those traveling with the whole family.
 It’s something that visitors of all ages can enjoy!

-On the evening of September 28, join people in 350 cities across 32 European countries in celebrating the European Researchers night.
+On one evening in late September, you can join people in 350 cities across 32 European countries in celebrating the European Researchers night.
 At Malaga’s edition, you will have a chance to get up close with sea life, learn about groundbreaking women in science, and even extract your own DNA to take home!
 Those are just a few of the dozens of activities scheduled for this innovative and fascinating event.
-Activities take place in different venues around the city.
-Make sure to check the schedule to find out what most interests you.
+Activities take place in different venues around the city, so be sure to check the schedule to find out what most interests you.